sulaymanavoma/fast-graphrag/benchmarks/README.md

 We validate the benchmark results provided in [HippoRAG](https://arxiv.org/abs/2405.14831), as well as comparing with other methods:
 - NaiveRAG using the embedder `text-embedding-3-small`
 - [LightRAG](https://github.com/HKUDS/LightRAG)
+- [GraphRAG](https://github.com/gusye1234/nano-graphrag) (we use the implementation provided by `nano-graphrag`, based on the original [Microsoft GraphRAG](https://github.com/microsoft/graphrag))

 The scripts in this directory will generate and evaluate the 2wikimultihopqa datasets on a subsets of 51 and 101 queries with the same methodology as in the HippoRAG paper.
 In particular, we evaluate the retrieval capabilities of each method, mesauring the percentage of queries for which all the required evidence was retrieved.
 We preloaded the results so it is enough to run `evaluate.xx` to get the numbers.
-You can also run `create_dbs.xx` to regenerate the databases for the different methods (you will need to set OPENAI_API_KEY, LightRAG could take a while to process).
+You can also run `create_dbs.xx` to regenerate the databases for the different methods (you will need to set an OPENAI_API_KEY, LightRAG and GraphRAG could take a while (hours) to process).

 The output should looks similar at follow (the exact numbers could vary based on your graph configuration)
 ```